cpan-authors/IPC-Run/README.md

        these operators (and only these).
     H: \*HANDLE or IO::Handle for caller to open, and close
     N: "file name".
-    P: \*HANDLE opened by IPC::Run as the parent end of a pipe, but read and written to and closed by the caller (like IPC::Open3).
+    P: \*HANDLE or lexical filehandle opened by IPC::Run as the parent end of a pipe, but read and written to and closed by the caller (like IPC::Open3).

 - Redirecting input: \[n\]<, \[n\]&lt;pipe